arsalan993/IRIS-Dataset/README.md

 # IRIS-Dataset
-Various Data Visualization on IRIS dataset using Python tools "Anacondas, Numpy, Pandas, Matplotlib"
+Various Data Visualization on IRIS dataset using Python tools "Anacondas, Numpy, Pandas, Matplotlib Just click on file "iris.ipynb" more description inside this file.